shayki5/azure-devops-create-pr-task/README.md

 ### New in 1.2.0

-- Supprots also GitHub repositories!
+- Supports also GitHub repositories!

 ### New in 1.0.31